 Nuclear Medicine is a medical speciality involving the application of radioactive pharmaceutical in the diagnosis and treatment of disease.

-Sunway Medical Centre has the first 4D PET-CT and first xSPECT-CT in Malaysia and the most comprehensive Nuclear Medicine Centre that provide both diagnostic and therapeutic care to patient.
+With advance imaging technology such as 4D PET-CT and xSPECT-CT, Sunway Medical Centre has the comprehensive Nuclear Medicine Centre that provides both diagnostic and therapeutic care to patient.

 In diagnostic nuclear medicine (also known as molecular imaging), single photon emission computed tomography-computed tomography (SPECT-CT) or positron emission tomography-computed tomography (PET-CT) are the two most common hybrid imaging modalities.
 Nuclear medicine imaging differs from radiology as the emphasis is not only on anatomy but the body function and characteristics of the tumours.